raphico/csapp/notes/ch03_machine_code.md

 ## 3.6.5 Loops

-C loops don't have a machine-code equivalent; compilers implement them using conditional jumps, typically converting all loops into do-while form first
+C loops don't have a machine-code equivalent; compilers implement them using conditional jumps, typically converting all loops into do-while form first, because it gives the compiler a simple, uniform way to generate loop code

 ### Do-while loops